Brexit: How travel to the European Union from 2021 will change - News 24

 Under the European Union 2009 motor insurance directive, any vehicle legally insured in one EU country can be driven between other European nations on the same policy.

-From 1 January you will need a “Green Card” – an official, multilingual translation of your car insurance that demonstrates you meet the minimum cover requirements for the country you’re visiting.
+From 1 January you are likely to need a “Green Card” – an official, multilingual translation of your car insurance that demonstrates you meet the minimum cover requirements for the country you’re visiting.

-Insurers will generally provide them free of charge, but require around two weeks’ notice.
+Insurers will generally provide them free of charge, but require around a month’s notice.

 Flights